Online Stock Trading – The Basics

 Understand the basics of the stock market and learn to trade stocks, futures and CFDs

 It is important to understand precisely what shares are before you invest in them.
-Once you are familiar with the stock market and the basics of stock trading, you will be better poised to invest in, and profit from this market.
+Once you are familiar with the stock market and the basics of stock trading, you will be better poised to invest in online stock trading.

 Stocks are traded on stock exchanges – locations where buyers & sellers come together and decide upon a price to value a security.